 What is video content marketing?

-Video content marketing includes producing and sharing video content to raise awareness, create engagement, and drive sales.
+Video content marketing includes producing and sharing video content using video editing apps to raise awareness, create engagement, and drive sales.
 Promote and tell people about your product or service by using this powerful marketing strategy!

 How does it work?